Prajwal-ak-0/PrivadoNullPointExpErr/README.md

 ./privado_wrapper_solution.sh
 ```

-3. The script will install a `privado` command in `/usr/local/bin/` that you can use just like the regular Privado CLI.
+3. The script will build a custom Docker image that solves the previously mentioned issue.

 ## Usage